jharwell/sierra/docs/src/contributing.rst

   - ``core/`` - The parts of SIERRA which independent of the :term:`Project` being run.

+    - ``experiment/`` - Various interfaces and bindings for use by plugins.

-    - ``generators/`` - Generic controller and scenario generators used to modify template ``.argos`` files to provide the setting/context for running experiments with variables.
+    - ``generators/`` - Generic controller and scenario generators used to modify template XML files to provide the setting/context for running experiments with variables.

     - ``graphs/`` - Generic code to generate graphs of different types.

+    - ``models/`` - Model interfaces.

     - ``pipeline/`` - Core pipline code in 5 stages (see :ref:`ln-usage-pipeline`).

+    - ``ros/`` - Common :term:`ROS` bindings.

     - ``variables/`` - Genertic generators for experimental variables to modify template ``.argos`` files in order to run experiments with a given